YashMeghnathi/DECENTRALIZED-VOTING-IN-BLOCKCHAIN/README.md

 # Voting Smart Contract
+Decentralized voting on blockchain ensures secure, transparent, and tamper-proof elections by recording votes on an immutable ledger, preventing fraud and enabling real-time auditing.

 This repository contains a smart contract for a decentralized voting system built on the Ethereum blockchain using Solidity.
 The contract allows for the management of candidates, voters, and the voting process itself.
 It supports features such as candidate registration, voter registration, vote casting, vote delegation, and election management.